yfduskk/vitis-ai_tutorials/3-step_quick-start/step2.md

  - Vitis-AI@GitHub / Vitis-AI-Library / [demo](https://github.com/Xilinx/Vitis-AI/tree/v1.0/Vitis-AI-Library/demo)
  - Vitis-AI@GitHub / Vitis-AI-Library / [samples](https://github.com/Xilinx/Vitis-AI/tree/v1.0/Vitis-AI-Library/samples)

 ## 2.2 Run Vitis AI Library Example

 The Vitis AI Library package provides two types of examples:
-  - **samples:** These examples provide a suite of simple performance tests for each sub-category (e.g. classification, segmentation, facedetect, etc.) in the folder.
-Note that some of these examples rely on pre-built binaries; consequently, they are not all appropriate as reference code.
+  - **samples:** These examples provide a suite of simple  tests for each type of model (e.g. classification, segmentation, facedetect, etc.) in the folder.
+That is, for each model there's an application that: works with an image, works with video input, tests performance, and tests accuracy.
+Note that some of these examples rely on pre-built binaries so although the code allows for quick benchmarking it is not necessarily re-useable as reference code for your own application.
   - **demo:** These examples rely strictly on Vitis AI Library APIs so all the source code here can be re-used as reference code.
 They cover a range of API levels from API0 all the way up to API2, in addition to some multi-task demos.

 For a quick validation of our setup (i.e. correct use of installed packages) a 'sample' example will be more appropriate.
 The 'demo' examples will be exercised in the final step (Step 3) of this tutorial.